Don Mitchell (politician): Career

 Mitchell was first elected to Whitby Town Council in 1991.
 He represented Whitby's North Ward for until 2003, when he ran unsuccessfully for a seat on Durham Regional Council.
 He was elected to Durham Regional Council in 2006, and served concurrently as a Town Councillor.
 While on council, he often butted-heads with mayor Pat Perkins, and announced his intentions to run against her in the 2014 mayoral election.
 Perkins had other plans though, deciding to run in a by-election for Whitby—Oshawa's seat in the House of Commons, opening the door wide open for Mitchell.
 Mitchell was easily elected, winning 73% of the vote.
 Mitchell ran for re-election in 2018 on a platform of "strong progress on council, local jobs and prosperity, vibrant downtowns, walkable neighbourhoods, and improved customer service."
 Mitchell was easily re-elected winning 71% of the vote, defeating Andrea Kennedy, his former executive advisor who won 29% of the vote.
-As mayor, one of Mitchell's top priorities has been tackling climate change.
+As mayor, one of Mitchell's top priorities was tackling climate change.
 Whitby was the first municipality in Durham Region to declare a climate emergency.

+Mitchell's final term as mayor was marked by "inter-council strife", which was highlighted when councillor Rhonda Mulcahy accused councillor Chris Leahy of insulting her during a live council meeting.
+Mulcahy also accused Mitchell of inappropriate behaviour in private, including making "sexual innuendos about a female member of staff on their knees" and assaulting her by giving her an unwelcome should massage at a public event.

 He did not run for re-election in 2022.